 \section{Discussion of Assumptions}

-In this paper, we have made several assumptions for the sake of clarity and simplicity.
-In this section, we discuss the rationale behind these assumptions, the extent to which these assumptions hold in practice, and the consequences for our protocol when these assumptions hold.
+This paper makes several assumptions for the sake of clarity and simplicity.
+This section discusses the rationale behind these assumptions and the extent to which these assumptions hold in practice.